Project tree: The whole project at a glance

 My Schedule: All personal activities at a glance

 Perhaps the most important element in Falcon is your personal schedule.
 This provides an overview of your tasks.
-You can easily see when you have what task planned for you.
-You will find your schedule in the "Your schedule" section of the dashboard.
-You can manage this individually:
+You can easily see when you have planned which task.
+You will find your schedule in the "Your schedule" section of the dashboard and work according your needs:

 - You can sort it as you wish by clicking on a desired column